sanjitsk/Team-Organization-and-Charter/docs/index.md

 ---
-Welcome to my Team
+Hello, This is Kevin Shah
 ---

 ## Select which part of the Team organization you wish to explore from the top left of your screen.

-Project Name : Fresh Start
 ---
 Team Number : 308
 ---
-Preparation Date : January 17, 2025
+Preparation Date : January 26, 2025
 ---
 Semester and Year : Spring 2025
 ---